japila-books/spark-structured-streaming-internals/docs/StateStoreCoordinator.md

 | ReportActiveInstance
 a| [[ReportActiveInstance]] One-way asynchronous (fire-and-forget) message to register a new <<spark-sql-streaming-StateStoreProviderId.md#, StateStoreProviderId>> on an executor (given `host` and `executorId`).

-Sent out exclusively when <<spark-sql-streaming-StateStoreCoordinatorRef.md#, StateStoreCoordinatorRef>> RPC endpoint reference is requested to <<spark-sql-streaming-StateStoreCoordinatorRef.md#reportActiveInstance, reportActiveInstance>> (when `StateStore` utility is requested to <<spark-sql-streaming-StateStore.md#get-StateStore, look up the StateStore by provider ID>> when the `StateStore` and a corresponding `StateStoreProvider` were just created and initialized).
+Sent out exclusively when [StateStoreCoordinatorRef](StateStoreCoordinatorRef.md) RPC endpoint reference is requested to [reportActiveInstance](StateStoreCoordinatorRef.md#reportActiveInstance) (when `StateStore` utility is requested to [look up the StateStore by provider ID](StateStore.md#get-StateStore) when the `StateStore` and a corresponding `StateStoreProvider` were just created and initialized).

 ---